 Dave Stone, Senior Pastor of Southeast Christian Church in Louisville, Kentucky, has a three-day series related to this book.
 He also writes for Faithful Gateway and Preach It, Teach It.
 He wrote a brief article on Today’s Christian Woman that reflects on this book.
 Whitney Hopler also wrote an article on Crosswalk that summarizes the practical applications from this book.

-Though Dave is stepping down as lead pastor of his church soon 8, he plans to release more books and resources for parents, in the future.
+Though Dave is stepped down as lead pastor of his church,4 he plans to release more books and resources for parents, in the future.
 He has all kinds of resources available online, from the articles previously mentioned to sermons and sermons illustrations.

 By Sheila Bair and Barry Gott